East End Film Festival: History

+2000–2005

 The East End Film Festival began in 2000, originally set up by the London Borough of Tower Hamlets as a platform to recognise local filmmakers.
 In 2003, the festival established a partnership with neighbouring London Borough of Hackney, London Borough of Newham, the Lee Valley Regional Park Authority, and the Raindance Film Festival, which ran Raindance East as part of its official selection.
 As a result of this partnership, the festival was rebranded as Raindance East from 2003 to 2005, but returned to East End Film Festival in 2006.

+2006

 In 2006, the East End Film Festival opened with the London premiere of Richard E. Grant's directorial debut Wah-Wah.
-Grant attended the premiere, acted as the festival's Director In Residence, and took part in a Q&A session introducing a special festival screening of Robert Altman's Nashville.
-Producer In Residence Stephen Woolley also took part in a Q&A following a screening of his film The Crying Game.
+Grant attended the premiere, acted as the festival's Director-In-Residence, and took part in a Q&A session introducing a special festival screening of Robert Altman's Nashville.
+Producer-In-Residence Stephen Woolley also took part in a Q&A following a screening of his film The Crying Game.

+2007

 The 2007 festival opened with the world premiere of With Gilbert And George, a portrait of Spitalfields-based contemporary artists Gilbert And George, followed by a Q&A with director Julian Cole.
 The 2007 programme also included a preview of Joe Strummer: The Future Is Unwritten plus a conversation with the film's director, Julien Temple.

+2008

 The festival opened in 2008 with the London premiere of independent British feature The Waiting Room.
 The film's director Roger Goldby and lead actor Ralf Little attended the opening night premiere.
 The screening was followed by a party at Beach Blanket Babylon in Shoreditch.
 The festival also included a showcase of films exploring teenage angst (including two earlier films starring Elliot Page), a selection of new British features, and films from Eastern Europe, as well as a collection of shorts.

+2009

 In 2009, the festival focused on films portraying East End and multicultural London life.
 The program included City Rats, Elevator, British filmmakers Nicola and Teena Collins' debut film The End, Junior Eurovision Song Contest documentary Sounds Like Teen Spirit, discussion panel The London Perambulator, and Another Dimension And How To Get There.
 There was also a screening of Not In Our Name at Amnesty International's Human Rights Action Centre.
-The 2009 East End Film Festival trailer, directed and designed by Lucy Izzard, an animation director and illustrator at Slinky Pictures, featured a variety of comic characters visiting festival venues including RichMix, the Whitechapel Gallery, and the Genesis Cinema.
+The 2009 East End Film Festival trailer, directed and designed by Lucy Izzard, an animation director and illustrator at Slinky Pictures, featured a variety of comic characters visiting festival venues including Rich Mix, the Whitechapel Gallery, and the Genesis Cinema.